joaohenggeler/twitch-chat-highlights/README.md

 ## How To Use

-This section will guide you through the steps necessary in order to generate the final highlight summaries and plots.
+This section goes through every necessary step in order to generate the highlight summaries and plots.

 1. Obtain a Client ID and Access Token by either following the steps in [the Twitch Developer page](https://dev.twitch.tv/docs/authentication) or in [the Twitch Token Generator](https://twitchtokengenerator.com/).
 If you want to run a bot with `run_chat_transcript_bot.py`, you should create a new Twitch account for it.
 The only scope required to read chat messages during a live stream is `chat:read`.
 Even if you don't use a bot to collect the chat messages, the Client ID and Access Token are still required for the other scripts.